This topic provides suggestions for troubleshooting common AGV problems.

 Various path transfers will be highlighted in blue.
 These are points on the network that CAN reach the target control point.

-If a task executer cannot reach the control point, then the path transfers around him will not be blue.
+If a task executer cannot reach the control point, then the path transfers around it will not be blue.
 You can then follow the assumed path from that task executer to the destination.
 At the point where transfers change from black to blue, that is the point where there is some break in the path links such that the task executer cannot reach the destination.

 Refreshing Path Links